Capital: Rome

 High levels of specialisation and know-how, a high degree of industrialisation and large‐scale organisation are key features of the Italian aquaculture sector.

-In 2021 the number of aquaculture enterprises (including hatcheries, fattening for consumption, sport fishing lakes, breeding fish and nurseries) amounted to 3,464, located mainly in Veneto, Emilia-Romagna, Piedmont, and Lombardy.
-Farms intended for fattening for consumption amount to 1,539, of which 61% are oriented towards the production of molluscs, 38% fish and 1% crustaceans.
-At a territorial level, in addition to significant size of farms located in Veneto (molluscs and fish), shellfish farms emerge in Emilia-Romagna and Puglia.
+In 2023 the number of aquaculture enterprises (including hatcheries, fattening for consumption, sport fishing lakes, breeding fish and nurseries) totalled 3.690, located mainly in Veneto, Emilia-Romagna, Piedmont, and Lombardy.
+Farms intended for fattening for consumption numbered 1.505, of which 63% are oriented towards the production of molluscs, 36% fish and 1% crustaceans.
+At a territorial level, in addition to large farms located in Veneto (molluscs and fish), shellfish farms emerge in Emilia-Romagna and Puglia.
 Italy’s aquaculture sector is dominated by small enterprises with less than five employees.

 Consumption